GraceBarbacias/containers/README.md

 3. **You're Ready!** Docker and Docker Compose are pre-installed and configured.

+> ⚠️ **Important:** If you get a "permission denied" error when running Docker commands, see the [Troubleshooting Guide](TROUBLESHOOTING.md#docker-permission-denied) or rebuild your container: Command Palette → "Codespaces: Rebuild Container"

 ### Alternative: Local Development

 If you prefer to work locally, you'll need: